sinha-19/COA-Guide/README.md

-# Computer Organisation and Architecture (COA) Interview Guide
+# Computer Organisation and Architecture (COA) Guide

 Welcome to the **Computer Organisation and Architecture (COA) Guide** – your comprehensive, interview-focused reference for mastering every key concept in modern computer architecture.